What is Dyscalculia?

 Signs and Symptoms of Dyscalculia in Children

 Many children are not keen on math and may lack interest in numbers and mathematics, especially at an early age.
-However, in everyday life activities, parents can observe whether their child shows analytical skills with sorting and numbers.
-The following checklists can help you spot the difference in your child’s math skills, suitable for their age.
+However, in everyday activities, parents can observe whether their child shows analytical skills with sorting, numbers, and spatial awareness.
+The following checklists can help you spot differences in your child’s math skills, suitable for their age.

 Pre-school